 3. Communication with service providers

 Nothing sets an event careening off on the wrong track quite like a lack of communication between organizers and service providers.
 Since hosting an event often involves many stakeholders, a lot of things can go wrong if changes in time, location, set-up, and so on are not communicated.
 Managing the event schedule, nailing down the details, and communicating them to stakeholders involved as early as possible, is your best defense against the unexpected.
 Make sure your facilitators know how the room set-up should be, and make sure they are notified well in advance so they know when to set up.

 By connecting your room management software with Services you can ensure all of that happens in the same place and that everyone is notified when changes happens.

-4. Get a Jump on Tech and AV
+4. Get a jump on tech and AV

-5. Review Guest Experience from Start to Finish
+5. Review guest experience from start to finish

-From the moment your guests enter the building, they should feel comfortable, welcome, and able to find what they’re looking for.
+From the moment your guests enter the building, they should feel comfortable, welcome, and able to find what they are looking for.
 Clear instructions at registration and a smiling face at the front desk can go a long way here, but the possibilities for improving your guests’ experience are endless and many of them simple.

-Here are some of the most important things to get right
+Here are some of the most important things to get right:

-- Sending out an event reminder and arrival instructions beforehand via email
+- Sending out an event reminder and arrival instructions beforehand via email or SMS

 - An easy, accurate, and efficient sign-in process